-School/College name: <Insert name of school > Academic Year: September 2024/2025 Return declaration to: <Insert name of DSL / DDSL's > by: Date Click or tap to enter a date.
+School/College name: Cowley Hill Primary School Academic Year: September 2024/2025 Return declaration to: <Insert name of DSL / DDSL's > by: Date Click or tap to enter a date.

 Please agree a time and date with your school's DSL/DDSL, to read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2024.
 Please thereafter verify that you understand your role and responsibilities in relation to these.